leonwu127/AOFServer/Readme.md

-# ArmyServer
+# TinyGameServer

 ## Overview
-ArmyServer is a backend service designed to provide essential functionalities for online multiplayer games.
+TinyGameServer is a backend service designed to provide essential functionalities for online multiplayer games.
 It includes services such as player authentication, a friend system, leaderboards, and an in-game shop.

 ## Features
 - **Authentication System**: Manage player authentication to maintain secure player sessions.